Parenting. It’s harder than you thought it would be.

 Yet while your child’s behaviors may be exacerbating your stress, you may be surprised to learn that those behaviors are probably not really the cause of your stress.
 Instead, the seeds for your current stress (your reaction to your current life circumstances) were probably sowed years ago when you were 4 or 6 or 10, in the “Big T” Traumas or “little t” traumas you experienced and in the beliefs you acquired from your parents, your siblings, your teachers, and others about yourself.
 Indeed, as unlikely as it sounds, your child’s behaviors may turn out to be a gift to you –giving you the push to finally address your long-held, deep-seated, and damaging fears and beliefs.

-It’s no wonder, then, that when your child defies you, swears at you, lashes out at you, etc., you react badly, because your subconscious fears and beliefs get triggered, despite your best intentions.
-That’s not to say that your child’s behaviors or language are acceptable, but when your child is overwhelmed, and her body is in survival mode (as most of our challenging children experience frequently, if not constantly), what she needs is for you to be present with her, allow her to express and process her emotions, and reassure her that she is loved and safe.
+It’s no wonder, then, that when your child defies you, swears at you, lashes out at you, etc., you react badly, despite your best intentions.
+Why?
+Because your subconscious fears and beliefs get triggered.
+That’s not to say that your child’s behaviors or language are acceptable.
+But when your child is overwhelmed, and her body is in survival mode, what she needs is for you to be present with her, allow her to express and process her emotions, and reassure her that she is loved and safe.
 What he needs is for you to do more responding and less reacting, more listening and less talking, more accepting and less judging, more being present and less wishing for him to just get over it.

-EFT can Help.
+EFT can Help

 EFT combines the wisdom of ancient Chinese meridian therapy (the basis for accupuncture and accupressure) with more modern understandings of how the brain works and how we process and store memories and emotions.
 The result is an amazingly easy technique that can decouple or unlink troublesome and traumatic events, memories, beliefs, and emotions from where they have been stored in our bodies.
 This “stuck” energy leads to stress, reactive emotions, physical pain, and more.

 In the case of limiting beliefs, the messages we receive and the lessons we learn about ourselves and the world we live in when we are young are absorbed into our subconscious like a sponge, where they are called up and replayed over and over again (usually without our knowledge) through the rest of our lives.
-Talking alone usually isn’t enough to reach these subconscious programs, which is one reason why talk therapy and even affirmations, by themselves, often don’t bring relief or results.
+Just talking about it usually isn’t enough to reach these subconscious programs, which is one reason why talk therapy and even affirmations, by themselves, often don’t bring relief or results.

 By focusing in on a specific memory, belief, or fear while tapping with your fingers on accupressure points on your face and body, EFT can literally reprogram the subconscious thoughts and patterns that prevent you from learning new ways of interacting with your child (and everyone else in your life) that talking alone doesn’t seem to address.

-How does it work?
 EFT helps your body return to a state of healing and balance.
 EFT has been shown to reduce the production of the stress hormone cortisol, increase the production of serotonin, and bring the mind to brainwave frequencies associated with light meditation.
 It is also believed to disrupt stress signals being sent from the amygdala – the part of your brain responsible for sending you into a fight/flight/freeze mode in cases of real or perceived danger.
 But you don’t need to understand how or why it works for it to work for you.